agross/dotfiles/README.markdown

 #### topic/bootstrap

-`bootstrap` will source each `topic/bootstrap` file and thereby run it using bash.
-The script can then
+`bootstrap` will run topic-specific `topic/bootstrap` scripts where `topic` is one of the top-level subdirectories like `git`.
+These scripts can then

 * symlink files using the [`symlink $source $target`](https://github.com/agross/dotfiles/blob/master/bootstrap#L71) function. `$target` may be omitted, e.g. `symlink $topic/foo` will create the